 Make sure your web server is up-to-date with all patches to protect against known vulnerabilities.

-Insure that the file permissions in directories on the web server from which files can be execute is set to the "least privilege" settings, and that those directories contents is controlled by a whitelist.
+Ensure that the file permissions in directories on the web server from which files can be execute is set to the "least privilege" settings, and that those directories contents is controlled by an allowlist.

 A Related Weakness relationship associates a weakness with this attack pattern.
 Each association implies a weakness that must exist for a given attack to be successful.
 If multiple weaknesses are associated with the attack pattern, then any of the weaknesses (but not necessarily all) may be present for the attack to be successful.
 Each related weakness is identified by a CWE identifier.